gabrielNunez2395/TECHNICAL-TEST-OMNI.PRO---CYPRESS/README.md

 #### Note
 * The last three cases were performed with the ScreenPlay test design pattern.
-* As a final deliverable an html report is created
+* As a final deliverable an html report is created.

 ### Folder structure